The Scripture Scout

 Well, I won the class hamster.
 Each child was supposed to remember to ask their parents to write a permission note saying they would, in fact, not be annoyed if their child brought home a hamster.
 Then we were to put the notes into a bowl and do a drawing.
 My mom thought, “What the heck,” and wrote a note.

 I do remember a few other teacher’s names.
-Like the one who showed impatience when she hit my cubby center with a rolled up newspaper while I was still sitting in it.
+Like the one who showed impatience when she purposefully slammed my cubby center with a rolled up newspaper while I was still sitting in it.
 Or the one who called me a daydreamer who "would never get algebra."
-Or the one who called me ditsy out loud and negatively to the rest of the band.
+Or the one who called me ditsy out loud and was snidely negative about it in front of the whole band.
 As I get older, their names are starting to (thankfully) fade … but I will always remember Mrs. Haberbosch.
 Not because she had a more challenging name, but because she very kindly challenged ME.